Can Small Language Models Handle Context-Summarized Multi-Turn Customer-Service QA? A Synthetic Data-Driven Comparative Evaluation: Methodology

-\paragraph{Preprocessing and Filtering.} We applied initial filtering to retain only conversations containing between 5 and 100 turns to ensure realistic conversational depth while excluding extremely short or anomalously long interactions.
+We applied initial filtering to retain only conversations containing between 5 and 100 turns to ensure realistic conversational depth while excluding extremely short or anomalously long interactions.
 Very short interactions (less than 5 turns) were excluded as they typically lack sufficient contextual development for evaluating multi-turn reasoning and dialogue continuity.
+In addition, some conversations in the corpus ended without completing the full interaction flow, which contributed to a number of short conversations falling below this threshold and influenced the selection of this limit.
+Sample excluded conversations with less than 5 turns are illustrated in Table~\ref{tab:excluded_samples}.
 Conversations exceeding 100 turns were removed because such extreme lengths are uncommon in real-world customer-service scenarios and are often associated with repetitive exchanges.
 These long dialogues substantially increase context length, introduce redundancy and reduce the reliability of history summarization and downstream evaluation.
+The selection of the 5 and 100 turn thresholds was determined through an initial qualitative evaluation of the dataset, followed by consultation with a customer-service domain expert, ensuring that the retained conversations reflect realistic interaction patterns.
 This filtering resulted in approximately 200,000 conversations used for subsequent processing.
 Regex-based noise removal was applied to individual conversational turns to eliminate formatting artifacts and non-textual elements.